 three-fourths of whom participated in Purdue faculty-led programs.

-The number of Purdue students studying abroad has been increasing
+The number of Purdue students studying abroad has increased

 Purdue offers students within all fields of study the opportunity

-to participate in international study programs in 45 countries.
+to participate in international programs in 47 countries.

-In most programs, students earn Purdue credit for courses
+Students earn Purdue credit for courses completed.
+The academic

 Every effort is made to keep program costs as close as possible